HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 The bond policy, which varies between States, aims to address the shortage of healthcare services in rural areas by requiring doctors to serve in Community Health Centers (CHCs) and Primary Health Centers (PHCs).
 The bond amount, determined by the State, is intended to compensate for the subsidized education provided in government medical colleges.

-The bond amount varies significantly, ranging from ₹5 lakhs to ₹1 crore for MBBS and may go even up to ₹2-2.5 crore for postgraduate and super-speciality courses.
+The bond amount varies significantly, ranging from ₹5 lakhs to ₹1 crore for MBBS and may go even up to ₹2-2.5 crore for postgraduate and super-specialty courses.
 The duration of compulsory service also varies from 1 year to 5 years.

 During discussions, it was agreed upon that there should be mandatory rural service to improve access to doctors in rural and remote areas, but with flexibility.
 The implementation of the bond could be non-financial and administered through an administrative mechanism.
 The aim is to ensure the availability of doctors in underserved areas while considering the concerns of medical students.

-What do Courts say about Bonds for Doctors?
+Opinion of Courts About Bonds for Doctors?

 The Supreme Court, in the case of Association of Medical Super Speciality Aspirants and Residents & Ors. v Union of India, held that compulsory bonds executed by doctors to serve the State Government for a fixed period of time are contractual obligations that must be fulfilled and do not hinder the practice of their profession under Section 27 of the Indian Contract Act.